First Gadolinium Loading to Super-Kamiokande: The Gd-loading

+The data were taken by deploying the Am/Be source into the SK inner detector through a calibration port near the center in the X-Y plane (X=$-$3.9~m, Y=$-$0.7~m).
+Three positions along the Z-coordinate were selected for periodic monitoring: Z=0~m, Z=$+$12~m and Z=$-$12~m.
 When searching for neutron capture events in SK, specialized data acquisition triggers were applied: the so-called SHE (super-high-energy) and AFT (after) triggers~\cite{Zhang:2013tua}.
 An SHE trigger was generated whenever more than 60 ID photomultipliers tubes (PMTs) detected at least one photon within a 200~ns time window.
 These SHE triggers resulted in all photons detected by PMTs during the 35~$\mu$s following the SHE trigger being recorded, while those in a subsequent 500~$\mu$s window were also recorded by a sequentially issued AFT trigger.
 Gd(n,$\gamma$)Gd event candidates were then extracted from this recorded data by looking for greater than 30 active PMTs in a 200~ns time window and applying event vertex reconstruction~\cite{Abe:2016nxk}.

-The time distribution of neutron capture event candidates are shown in Fig.~\ref{fig:TimeSpectrum_10thNov2020}.
-Event selections were applied, using the event reconstruction parameters: the reconstruction timing goodness had to be greater than 0.4, the hit pattern goodness smaller than 0.4, and the event vertex located within 4~m from the Am/Be source position in the SK tank~\cite{Abe:2016nxk}.
+The time distribution of neutron capture event candidates are shown in Fig.~\ref{fig:TimeSpectrum_29thSep2020}.
+Event selections were applied using the following event reconstruction parameters: the reconstruction timing goodness $g_t$ had to be greater than 0.4, the hit pattern goodness $g_p$ smaller than 0.4, and the event vertex located within 4~m from the Am/Be source position in the SK tank.
+Here, the timing goodness parameter is for testing the “narrowness” of the PMT hit timing residuals.
+The hit pattern goodness is for testing the azimuthal symmetry of the Cherenkov cone ($g_p=0$ is perfectly symmetric, $g_p=1$ is completely asymmetric).
+The definitions and typical distributions of these variables are in~\cite{Parker:sk2} [Sec.
+III B ].

-A potential complication was that neutron capture gamma-rays could have hit the BGO and emitted scintillation photons, negatively affecting the quality of our reconstructions.
-Such events were removed by counting the number of active PMTs in 200~ns ($N_{200}$) and 30~ns ($N_{30}$) time windows and requiring that $N_{200}-23<1.3\cdot N_{30}$.
-This selection removes scintillation light emission with a relatively long time constant, while it retains prompt Cherenkov light emission.
 In addition, the initial SHE trigger events had to include 800 to 1300 active PMTs within 1.3~$\mu$s; doing so selected 4.4~MeV gamma-ray emission from the Am/Be source.

-The neutron thermalization and capture time constants were considered when fitting the event candidate time distribution, as well as the presence of background events which were uniformly distributed in time.
-For the conversion from capture lifetime to Gd concentration, the Geant4 Monte Carlo simulation result, which was shown in Fig.~\ref{fig:CaptureT_Gd_MC}, was applied.